techdad/pylamecheck/README.md

 2. Clone this git repo, and run the `setup.sh`, which initialises a python virtual environment and installs python requirements.

 #### Detailed steps:

+(Example is for CentOS/RHEL/Fedora/etc. - replace with package manager of choice as desired)

 ```
 yum install getdns openssl